Why creditable service is important

-You must pay in full for any creditable service purchases before the effective date of your retirement.
-If you wish to purchase out-of-state, overseas dependent school, vocational work experience, nonpublic school teaching service or military service credit, you must do so while you are a member in service of the MTRS (generally, you are a “member in service” if you are: actively teaching; receiving Workers’ Compensation for total incapacity; on a sick leave; on a paid leave; or on an authorized unpaid leave of less than one year).
-If you wish to purchase past Massachusetts public school substitute, temporary or part-time teaching service or other Massachusetts public service, you must do so prior to your date of retirement.
-Because an interest charge is added to the amount due, the cost of purchasing creditable service increases monthly.
+You can pay in full for any creditable service purchases before the effective date of your retirement.
+If you wish to purchase creditable service you must apply while a member in service (exception: prior refunded service from a MA Contributory Retirement System and Peace Corps Service).
+Generally, you are a “member in service” if you are: actively teaching; receiving Workers’ Compensation for total incapacity; on a sick leave; on a paid leave; or on an authorized unpaid leave of less than one year.
+Because an interest charge is added to the amount due, the cost of purchasing creditable service is increased monthly.

 How do I purchase creditable service?

 While the specifics differ depending on what type of service you wish to purchase, the basic steps are as follows: